Staying safe outside your home

 - Wash your clothes regularly

 Face coverings can help to reduce the spread of COVID-19, but they do not replace social distancing.
-In England, you should wear a face covering in indoor settings anywhere that you may come into contact with people from outside your household.
-It is important to use face coverings properly and wash your hands before putting them on and taking them off.
+You should wear a face covering in indoor settings anywhere that you may come into contact with people from outside your household.
+Wash your hands before putting face coverings on and taking them off.

 Visiting people in care homes

-If you have family or friends living in care homes, please liaise with the care home’s management to see whether it is safe to visit.
+If you have family or friends living in care homes, read the guidance on care home visits.